beacon-biosignals/docker-build/README.md

           # Example of passing in Docker `--secret`
           build-secrets: |
             github-token=${{ secrets.token || github.token }}
-          # Build images from scratch on `main`.
-Ensures system packages have latest security fixes.
+          # Build images from scratch on "main".
+Ensures that caching doesn't result in using insecure system packages.
           from-scratch: ${{ github.ref == 'refs/heads/main' }}
 ```